rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 ### Voting Procedure
 For all semantic changes, no fewer than two-thirds of the votes must approve the ratification amendment, with a minimum of two-thirds of the Society participating in the vote.
-Modification to the SSE Constitution that does not effect the meaning of the document can be approved by a concensus vote amongst the Primary Officers.
+Modification to the SSE Constitution that does not affect the meaning of the document can be approved by a concensus vote amongst the Primary Officers.